 Antisecretory Effect of Hydrogen Sulfide on Gastric Acid Secretion and the Involvement of Nitric Oxide

-(a) Effect of NaHS on the gastric mucosal mRNA expression of endothelial nitric oxide synthase (eNOS).
-Analysis of semiquantitative real-time PCR results showed that the administration of NaHS increased the mRNA expression of eNOS.
-C: control, NaHS: animals received NaHS (80 μg/kg, i.v.) just prior to stimulation of the gastric acid secretion, NaHS + L-NAME: animals received L-NAME at 10 mg/kg, i.v., 5 min before the administration of NaHS (80 μg/kg, i.v.), and PAG: rats received cystathionine-γ-lyase inhibitor, propargylglycine (PAG), at 50 mg/kg, i.v. concomitant with the gastric distention. (b) animals received normal saline at 2 mL/kg, i.p.
+Effect of NaHS (a) and L-cysteine (b) on the gastric mucosal mRNA expression of H+/K+-ATPase α-subunit. (a) Analysis of semiquantitative real-time PCR results showed that the administration of NaHS decreased the mRNA expression of H+/K+-ATPase α-subunit.
+In contrast, this level increased in PAG-treated rats as compared to the control group.
+C: control, NaHS: animals received NaHS (80 μg/kg, i.v.) just prior to stimulation of the gastric acid secretion, NaHS + L-NAME: animals received L-NAME at 10 mg/kg, i.v., 5 min before the administration of NaHS (80 μg/kg, i.v.), and PAG: rats received cystathionine-γ-lyase inhibitor, propargylglycine (PAG), at 50 mg/kg, i.v. concomitant with the gastric distention. (b) Animals received normal saline at 2 mL/kg, i.p.
 (C: control), or L-cysteine at 50 mg/kg, i.p.
 (L-cys), once a day for five days before stimulation of the gastric acid secretion.
-Asterisks indicate a significant increase () as compared to the control group; indicates a significant decrease as compared with the control group.
+Asterisks indicate a significant decrease () as compared to the control group; in the above column indicates a significant increase () as compared to the control.
 Data are expressed as mean ± S.E.M.